tikk3r/flocs/docs/benchmarking/wsclean-benchmarks.md

 Here we compare the performance of gridders available in WSClean.
 The currently benchmarked gridders are IDG and w-gridder.

 ### Intermediate resolution imaging
 For intermediate resolution imaging a dataset at 4 ch/SB and 4 s time averaging was used.
-A Gaussian taper to 1.2'' was applied.
+A Gaussian taper to 1.2'' was applied and the job was limited to 30 cores through Slurm.
 The following WSClean commands were run:

 ```
 wsclean \